 This is bronze is larger than life sized and is Hellenistic, created sometime between the late 4th and 2nd century B.C. when Greek influence on art was at its height.
-For many that will be easier than visiting its usual home in the Palazzo Massimo alle Terme, Rome's National Museum
+For many that will be easier than visiting its usual home in the Palazzo Massimo alle Terme, Rome's National Museum.

 Check out his boxing gloves; Greek style boxing concentrated on smashing your oppenent's face; the victor after a brief pause went on to do the same again--or try to.